 Second, Iowa’s investment in teacher leadership continues to show results.
 The Department recently released two new reports demonstrating the Teacher Leadership and Compensation (TLC) system is strengthening the teaching profession and improving student learning.

 An end-of-year report from school districts showed teacher leadership was a factor in student achievement gains, with 56 percent of districts reporting they fully or mostly met their local student achievement goals in the 2017-18 school year.
 This is up from 50 percent of districts the year before.

-A second report, as part of an independent evaluation conducted by the American Institutes for Research, examined common strategies that led to successful implementation of local TLC plans in six diverse Iowa school districts.
+A second report (link removed), as part of an independent evaluation conducted by the American Institutes for Research, examined common strategies that led to successful implementation of local TLC plans in six diverse Iowa school districts.
 My hope is that TLC planning teams in each school district will use the report’s findings as a tool to review and strengthen their approach to maximizing the benefits of teacher leadership.